Scotland defender Scott McKenna has joined FC Copenhagen on loan for the rest of the season.

-Through the 1970s and '80s Scotland became World Cup regulars but still could not get beyond their group.
+Through the 1970s and 80s Scotland became World Cup regulars but still could not get beyond their group.

-They found themselves drawn against stiff opposition in West Germany in '74 and although they acquitted themselves well in beating Zaire and drawing against Brazil and Yugoslavia, they failed to progress on goals scored.
+They found themselves drawn against stiff opposition in West Germany in 1974 and although they acquitted themselves well in beating Zaire and drawing against Brazil and Yugoslavia, they failed to progress on goals scored.

 Debuting in the European Championships

-Brown would steer Scotland to Euro '96 and a massive group stage tie against England, which came after they had earned a point with a goalless draw against the Netherlands.
-They lost 2-0 to England and despite a McCoist-inspired win over Switzerland, they yet again could not get beyond the group stage.
+Brown would steer Scotland to Euro 96 and a massive group stage tie against England, which came after they had earned a point with a goalless draw against Netherlands.
+They lost 2-0 to England and despite a McCoist-inspired win over Switzerland, yet again they were eliminated at the group stage.

 Recent years and return to the Euros

-In 2016, a draw at home to Lithuania during their qualifying group, cost Scotland a shot at a play-off to reach the 2018 World Cup.
+In 2016, a draw at home to Lithuania during their qualifying group cost Scotland a shot at a play-off to reach the 2018 World Cup.
 They finished third in their section behind England and Slovakia.